 Peter retired after a career spanning 37 years in Information Technology.
 For most of that career he was involved in the development and implementation of many different and innovative business information systems across a wide range of industries.
 For several years he managed a very successful mid-sized technology development company.
 Peter lives in Melbourne.
-He is also a member of the Finance and Audit committee of the Australian Conservation Foundation.
 Peter is a member of Wettenhall’s Finance Committee.

 Kirsten Hengen – Chair, Finance Committee

 Kirsten is a manager in EY’s Climate Change and Sustainability Services team in Melbourne.
 Her job has her looking at helping a wide range of organisations focus and maximise the positive impacts they can have on the broader community and environment.
 She studied accounting at the University of Kentucky (USA) and holds the designation of Certified Public Accountant.
 Kirsten is active in her community through providing financial services volunteering to small not-for-profits as well as volunteering for local environmental projects.

 Digby returns to Wettenhall after a few years break while working interstate.
 Digby is a Principal Research Fellow and Project Leader at the Tropical Forests and People Research Centre at the University of the Sunshine Coast (QLD).
 Digby is also a Visiting Research Fellow at the Fenner School of Environment and Society at the Australian National University.
 Digby has led projects about climate change in remote Australian communities, as well as community forestry programs in Indonesia.
 He has vast experience in capacity building for rural communities and organisations, both in Australia and the Asia-Pacific region.
 Digby has published extensively on topics related to the socio-economics of natural resource management and rural development.
 When not involved in research activities, Digby enjoys managing a small rural property with his family in north-east Victoria.